James Credle: Personal life

 On the morning of October 21, 2013, the first day New Jersey allowed same-sex marriage, Credle married Pierre Dufresne.
 He had previously been married in Amsterdam in 1990.
 He also had an unofficial wedding in which he and his husband "jumped the broom."
 His wedding in 2013 was officiated by Cory Booker at Newark City Hall.
 Credle has experienced posttraumatic stress disorder from his military service, and was not offered treatment from the army, which inspired him to work with veterans later in life.
 He was later pleased that gays and lesbians can openly serve in the military.
 He stated that he thinks the "don't ask don't tell" policy was "stupid."

-In a 2015 he was interviewed by the Queer Newark Oral History Project.Credle believed that while there had been progress for LGBT rights, there was more work to be done, and he believed that the white gay community and the black gay community need to come together more.
+In a 2015 he was interviewed by the Queer Newark Oral History Project.Credle believed that while there had been progress for LGBTQ rights, there was more work to be done, and he believed that the white gay community and the black gay community need to come together more.
 He liked music and dancing, stating that he liked the artist Adele, and his favorite song is "Rolling in the Deep."
 He also enjoyed cooking and occasionally catered events; he was also a sports fan, and enjoyed the show Scandal.
 Growing up, Credle was an Elvis fan and listened to Bee-Bop and Motown.
 Credle was not religious as an adult, but believed that there is a higher being and describes himself as Baptist oriented.
 He found that religion was overly structured by white supremacy and patriarchy.